neutrons/garnet/docs/source/design/ndip_normalization.rst

 Field Interactions
 -------------------

-* When the user selects an Operations value (Space Group or Point Group), besides showing/hidding the above fields, data are retrieved for Crystal System dropdown choices depending on the operations selected value.
+* When the user selects an Operations value (Space Group or Point Group), besides showing/hidding the above fields, data are retrieved for Crystal System dropdown choices depending on the Operations selected value.
 * When the user selects a Crystal System value, data are retrieved for Group dropdown choices depending on the Crystal System selected value.
 * When the user updates the extends min[i] or extends max[i] or number of bins[i], the bins size[i] is updated following this formula: bins_size[i] = (max[i]- min[i])/(bins[i]-1)

+The bin size field is not editable by the user.

 Validation
 ----------